 Here’s Eva’s recipe:Eva’s Mustard Pickle 50 medium pickling cucumbers 2 large heads of cauliflower 3 pounds pickling (or pearl) onions 1 cup salt water for brine

 1/2 gallon Heinz white vinegar (approx.) 4 oz.
 Colman’s Mustard (dried mustard) 3 Tablespoons salt- I prefer salt without iodine for canning, ie. pickling salt

-4 cups sugar 1 cup flour 1 Tablespoon Turmeric 1 Tablespoon Curry Powder 1 Tablespoon Celery Seed 1 Tablespoon Powdered Ginger 2 whole red peppers The night before, chop up pickling cucumbers into 1/2 slices.
+4 cups packed brown sugar 1 cup flour 1 Tablespoon Turmeric 1 Tablespoon Curry Powder 1 Tablespoon Celery Seed 1 Tablespoon Powdered Ginger 2 whole red peppers The night before, chop up pickling cucumbers into 1/2 inch slices.
 Peel onions by pouring boiling water over and letting stand for about 2 minutes.
 Drain and place in a ice water bath to stop the cooking.
 Using a sharp knife cut off the ends and peel.
 Chop up cauliflower into 1/2 -3/4 inch pieces.
 In a large pan or bowl, cover vegetables with cold water and add one cup of salt.
 Stir and set aside overnight.
 The next day, drain and rinse thoroughly.
 Pour vegetables into a large stock pot and cover with about 1/2 gallon vinegar.
 Bring to a boil.
 Add mustard, salt, sugar, and other spices.
 Add flour to thicken and return to a boil.
 Chop red peppers fine and add to sauce.
 Simmer for 1 hour.
 Sauce should thicken.
 Using safe canning methods, bottle in pint jars in a boiling water canner.
 Check with your local state extension office for processing times.
 For my altitude in the Mountain West it’s 20 minutes.
 Makes 13 pints.